WillCorrigan/WillCorrigan/README.md

 <details>
 <summary>Face Recognition Website</summary>
 <br>
 This is a website that utilises React/Node.js/Express.js/PostgreSQL.
 It allows a user to register to the website (which is stored in the database and their password is encrypted with <a href="https://www.npmjs.com/package/bcrypt">Bcrypt</a>.
 Once in the website a user is able to paste a link to an image of a face in a search box.
-This image is then displayed on the website automatically and a face recognition API is contacted (this provides bounding box co-ordinates for a face in an image).
+This image is then displayed on the website automatically and a face recognition API (called <a href="https://www.clarifai.com/">Clarifai</a> is contacted (this provides bounding box co-ordinates for a face in an image).
 I use CSS to render these co-ordinates to display a box around the image highlighting the face.
 If a face is detected, the user's score is updated.
 <br>

 <a href="https://github.com/WillCorrigan/Discord-Bot-Testing">Github Link</a>
+You can see this in action at <a href="https://smartface-wc.herokuapp.com/">face recognition website link</a>

 </details>
 <details>